GRASP: Guided Residual Adapters with Sample-wise Partitioning: Introduction

 We bridge this gap with GRASP: Guided Residual Adapters with Sample-wise Partitioning.
-As displayed in Figure~\ref{fig:teaser}, GRASP imposes a static external prior to partition training samples into semantically coherent clusters (\emph{e.g.}, head, medium, tail and healthy via labels or text embeddings), isolating gradient updates to minimize intra-cluster conflicts.
+As displayed in Figure~\ref{fig:teaser}, GRASP imposes a static external prior to partition training samples into coherent groups in conditioning space (e.g., head, medium, tail and healthy via labels or text embeddings), isolating gradient updates to maximize intra-cluster alignment.
 During fine-tuning of a frozen pre-trained backbone, cluster-specific residual adapters (lightweight non-linear skips inserted into feedforward layers) enable targeted refinement without learned routing.
 This preserves the original generation objective while enhancing stability and efficiency.

+A natural objection is that this gives up the flexibility of learned gating.
+We argue the opposite holds in extreme long-tail.
+A learned gate is itself dependent on a gradient signal dominated by head classes: with hundreds of head examples per tail example, the gate has little incentive to route rare samples to dedicated experts.
+A static, conditioning-driven partition removes this failure mode by construction: every tail sample is guaranteed to update its assigned expert, at the cost of fixing the partition from an external prior.